 - Loss of native species

 Location: Northeastern Illinois

-Approximate cost of project: $297,332, with $150,000 coming from Sustain Our Great Lakes—an organization partially funded by the Great Lakes Restoration Initiative.
+Approximate cost: $297,332, with $150,000 coming from Sustain Our Great Lakes—an organization partially funded by the Great Lakes Restoration Initiative.

-Key partners (public and private): Great Lakes Restoration Initiative through Sustain Our Great Lakes, Alliance for the Great Lakes, Lake County Forest Preserve District, Chicago Botanic Garden, Conservation Research Institute, Illinois Natural History Survey, Northwater Consulting, Openlands, National Fish and Wildlife Foundation.
+Key partners: Great Lakes Restoration Initiative through Sustain Our Great Lakes, Alliance for the Great Lakes, Lake County Forest Preserve District, Chicago Botanic Garden, Conservation Research Institute, Illinois Natural History Survey, Northwater Consulting, Openlands, National Fish and Wildlife Foundation.